 Il Chianti is located just steps away from the Trevi Fountain, and even with the ample indoor and outdoor seating, there was a bit of a line when we showed up on a random weeknight.

-It was worth the wait though because the carbonara we had there was the best carbonara we had in Rome, and certainly some of the best pasta in Rome (and we tried a lot of different restaurants’ carbonara, people!).
+It was worth the wait, though, because the carbonara we tried was the best in the city, and certainly some of the best pasta in Rome (and we tried a lot of different restaurants’ carbonara, people!).
 So, that was a highlight and definitely not to be missed.

 It was so good that after my trip to Rome with my family, I took Omied back here when we visited Rome again at the end of our trip so he could experience it.
 And so I could have more of the best carbonara ever.